FLASH SALE: Save up to $40 OFF the Go Chicago Pass! Sale ends Sunday, July 21st, 2019. Follow the link for details.

 Another thing worth mentioning is that the Grand Tour is closed until winter.
 I found that a bit strange.
 I don’t think most travelers would expect it since winter tends to be a little less busy for tourism.
 At $52.95, the Grand Tour is one of the better value options included on the pass, so it might be a bit of a letdown to discover it isn’t available during your summer visit.
 You can still tour the South Shore and North Side individually, though.

-Who is the Go Chicago Card Good For?
+Who is the Go Chicago Pass Good For?

-- Families – The Go Chicago Card includes a nice selection of kid-friendly activities (Shedd Aquarium, Adler Planetarium, Legoland Discovery Center, Brookfield Zoo, etc.), so take the whole family and save even more.
+- Families – The Go Chicago Pass includes a nice selection of kid-friendly activities (Shedd Aquarium, Adler Planetarium, Legoland Discovery Center, Brookfield Zoo, etc.), so take the whole family and save even more.

-Who is the Go Chicago Card Not So Good For?
+Who is the Go Chicago Pass Not So Good For?

-- Travelers not that into sightseeing – If sightseeing isn’t big on your agenda, skip the Go Chicago Card and spend your money on something else.
+- Travelers not that into sightseeing – If sightseeing isn’t big on your agenda, skip the Go Chicago Pass and spend your money on something else.

-Tips for Getting the Most Out of the Go Chicago Card
+Tips for Getting the Most Out of the Go Chicago Pass

 Activate your pass early in the morning – Your pass is activated once you visit your first attraction.
 Whether you start at 8 AM or 4 PM, that counts as your first day.
 To make the most of that first day, I recommend activating your pass early in the morning.